-Plywood vs OSB For Flooring: Which is The Best Choice?
+Plywood vs OSB For Flooring: Which Is The Best Choice?

 When it comes to subflooring, two popular options often stand out: plywood and OSB.
 Both materials have their strengths and drawbacks, making the decision between them essential.
 In this article, we’ll explore everything you need to know about plywood vs OSB for flooring and help you decide which material suits your needs best.

-Plywood vs OSB for Flooring: Understanding the Basics
+Plywood vs OSB For Flooring: Understanding The Basics

 Both plywood and OSB (Oriented Strand Board) are engineered wood products, designed for flooring and other structural purposes.
 They are commonly used in home construction projects, but there are key differences between the two materials.